 We try to keep the joining process as simple as possible, so if you’d like to get involved with MYC Rowing you can contact out membership secretary directly by filling in the contact form.
 You’ll then be sent the relevant information and a copy of the new rowers questionnaire to complete before your first time out with us.

-All the information you need is on this website, and you can also fill in the new rowers questionnaire online here.
-Once we’ve recieved your completed questionnaire, you’ll be invited to join us for our novices session which is usually held on a Tuesday evening.
+All the information you need is on this website, and you can also fill in the new rowers questionnaire when you attend your first row with us.

 Your First Rowing Experience